 The Tournament Chairman(men) and the Rules and Green Committee will act as rules officials during tournaments.
 See the USGA website, and/or mobile app for the official rules of golf.

-Following is the complete list of JPMGC local rules, including all rules from the Jackson Park scorecard, plus others.
+Following is the complete list of JPMGC local rules.

 Power Lines